A newer version of this documentation is available.

 +

-sgcollect_info is command line utility that provides detailed statistics for a specific Sync Gateway node.
+The command line utility sgcollect_info provides detailed statistics for a specific Sync Gateway node.
 This tool must be run on each node individually, not on all simultaneously.

 sgcollect_info outputs the following statistics in a zip file: